ngrx-utils/ngrx-utils/README.md

 ### What's different with ngrx-actions

 * Only provide `@Select` decorator.
-We really feel that the other stuffs from ngrx-actions increase much more boilerplate and lack of type infering when using it in our app.
+We really feel that the other stuffs from ngrx-actions increase much more boilerplate and lack of type inferring when using it in our app.

 * No provide string based select with Select decorator, use `@Pluck` instead.
 Because you can use pipeable operator with `@Select` and it still has correct type inference inside: `@Select(getState, map(a /* 'a' has correct type infer */ => a.b))`